sparcityeu/SparseBase/docs/pages/how_to_guides/how_add_reordering.md

     print_implementations([..., 'OptimalReorder'], self.out_stream)
 ```

-As for `CUDA` functions, their explicit instantiations should be added to the `run(self)` function of the class `preprocess_cuda_init`.
+AsAbsolute for `CUDA` functions, their explicit instantiations should be added to the `run(self)` function of the class `preprocess_cuda_init`.
 For the exact format, you may follow the existing code in the function.

 ## Results